pulp-platform/bender/README.md

 ### `script` --- Generate tool-specific scripts

 The `bender script <format>` command can generate scripts to feed the source code of a package and its dependencies into a vendor tool.
-These scripts are rendered using internally stored templates with the [tera](https://tera.netlify.app/) crate, but custom templates can also be used.
+These scripts are rendered using internally stored templates with the [tera](https://keats.github.io/tera/docs/) crate, but custom templates can also be used.

 Supported formats:

+- `flist`: A flat whitespace-separated file list.
-- `flist`: A flat file list amenable to be directly inlined into the invocation command of a tool, e.g. `verilate $(bender script flist)`.
+- `flist-plus`: A flat file list amenable to be directly inlined into the invocation command of a tool, e.g. `verilate $(bender script flist)`.
 - `vsim`: A Tcl compilation script for Mentor ModelSim/QuestaSim.
 - `vcs`:  A Tcl compilation script for VCS.
 - `verilator`: Command line arguments for Verilator.